mverouden/blogdown-academic/content/post/2022-11-03-anaconda-installation-wurclient/index.md

 ## Motivation
 A WURclient desktop or laptop at Wageningen University & Research is not a standard Windows 11 computer.
 WURclients use Windows 11 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.

 Classic WURclient desktops and laptops at Wageningen University & Research can install RStudio from the Software Center created by the IT department, which is launched by clicking on Start and selecting the "Software Center" tile.
 Modern WURclient desktops and laptops use the "WURAppStore" instead.
-The available version of Anaconda Python (Anaconda3) in Software Center is `Anaconda Python 2025.06-0`, whereas in the WURAppStore it is named `Anaconda3 2025.06-0`.
+The available version of Anaconda Python (Anaconda3) in Software Center is `Anaconda Python 2025.12-2`, whereas in the WURAppStore it is named `Anaconda3 2025.12-2`.

 This version of Anaconda Python was packaged for educational purposes.
 Only once per year a new version of Anaconda Python is released in Software Center (for Classic WURclients) and WURAppStore (for Modern WURclients, and course software for students).

-Many users, however, would like to use a newer version of Anaconda Python than the one in Software Center.
+Many users, however, would like to use a newer version of Anaconda Python than the one in Software Center/WUR AppStore.
 At the moment of writing this post the latest version of Anaconda Python released on the [Anaconda Repository Archive](https://repo.anaconda.com/archive/) is Anaconda3 version 2022.10 containing Python 3.9.13 (released on 2022-10-17).
-The post has been updated, with the exception of the screenshots, to Anaconda3 version `2025.06-1` containing Python 3.13.5 (released 2025-07-18).
+The post has been updated, with the exception of the screenshots, to Anaconda3 version `2026.07-1` containing Python 3.14.6 (released 2026-07-29).

 {{% callout note %}}
 This post will show how to custom install Anaconda Python on a **WURclient** desktop or laptop computer without using Software Center.